Curve (film)

 Curve is a 2015 American horror-thriller film directed by Iain Softley and written by Kimberly Lofstrom Johnson and Lee Patterson.
 It stars Julianne Hough and Teddy Sears.
 It was produced by Jason Blum for his Blumhouse Productions banner.
-The film had its world premiere at the Film4 Fright Fest on August 31, 2015.
-The film was released on January 19, 2016, through video on demand prior to be releasing on home media formats on February 2, 2016, by Universal Pictures.
+The film had its world premiere at the Film4 FrightFest on August 31, 2015 and was released on January 19, 2016, through video on demand prior to be releasing on home media formats on February 2, 2016, by Universal Pictures.

 Plot

 Mallory is a young bride-to-be on her way to Denver for her wedding rehearsal.
 She video chats with her sister, Ella, on her way there.
 Ella tells her that she hasn't bought her plane tickets yet because she wants to make sure Mallory is actually in love and happy with her decision.
 Mallory responds by telling her she is happy in a fake voice and hangs up.
 A few minutes later, her car breaks down.
 She tries calling AAA, but has no service.

 While Mallory tries changing her clothes near the back of the car, she spots a man, Christian.
 She tells him her situation.
 He gets her car started for her and she starts to drive away but, out of guilt, stops and offers him a ride.

 Along the way, he starts acting odd.
 He talks about how fate brought them together and it was meant to happen like this.
 He then tells her how she couldn't "deepthroat his huge cock".
 She stops and tells him to get out but he pulls out a knife and tells her to drive.
 She notices his seat belt is off and tries to kill him by speeding towards a guardrail near a curve.
 They crash violently.
 Mallory wakes up to find the car upside down.
 She unhooks her seat belt, but can't get out as her leg is pinned in the seat.
 Christian slowly wakes up and tells her she needs to get herself out of this one and leaves her.